 Kindly provide the proposed amendments to the regulation or standard or guideline in the text box below, using the “track changes” function in Microsoft Word.
 Please only reproduce the parts of the text that are being amended or deleted.

 [2.
-Without prejudice to any terms, rights or obligations between a State and a Contractor under the terms of sponsorship, if a State terminates its sponsorship of a Contractor, it shall promptly provide the Secretary-General with a written notice describing the reasons for such termination and the date the termination is to take effect, and no earlier than the following timeframe:
+Without prejudice to any terms, rights or obligations between a State and a Contractor under the terms of sponsorship, if a State or States terminates its sponsorship of a Contractor, it shall []within 7 Days provide the Secretary-General with a written notice describing the reasons for such termination and the date the termination is to take effect. []

-(a) Termination due to a Contractor’s material non-compliance under its terms of sponsorship: termination to takes effect [no earlier] [no later than] [6] months after the date of receipt of the notification by the Secretary-General;

-(b) Termination due to reasons other than those listed in paragraph (a) above: termination to takes effect no [earlier] [later] than 12 months after the date of receipt of the notification by the Secretary-General.]

-2. bis If the reasons for termination of sponsorship include non- compliance under its terms of sponsorship, the Contractor must, if instructed to by the Secretary-General based upon theirdetermination that the reason for termination justify suspension], suspend its Exploitation activities until the Council has considered the matter in accordance with paragraph 6 below.
+[2. bis If the reasons for termination of sponsorship include non- compliance with its terms of sponsorship, the Contractor must immediately [], suspend its Exploitation activities until the Council has considered the matter in accordance regulation 29ter.]

-6. After a Sponsoring State has given a written notice in accordance with paragraph 2 above, the Council, based on the recommendations of the Commission, which shall take account of the reasons for the termination of sponsorship, especially where the termination of sponsorship also equates to a material breach of the terms of the Exploitation Contract [may] require the Contractor pursuant to Regulation 103 to take remedial action or other steps including to suspend its Exploitation activities until such time as [the Contractor has proved to the satisfaction of the Council that the [material] breach of compliance with the Exploitation Contract has been addressed and a new certificate of sponsorship is submitted .
+6. After a Sponsoring State has given a written notice in accordance with paragraph 2 above, the Council, based on the recommendations of the Commission and the Compliance Committee, which shall take account of the reasons for the termination of sponsorship, especially where the termination of sponsorship also equates to a material breach of the terms of the Exploitation Contract, [may] require the Contractor pursuant to Regulation 103 to take remedial action or other steps including to suspend its Exploitation activities.
+Such remedial action or suspension shall continue until such time as [the Contractor has proved to the satisfaction of the Council that the breach of the Exploitation Contract has been addressed and a new certificate of sponsorship is submitted and that the Contractor has proved that it is operating in compliance with the Exploitation Contract.

-8. [If a Sponsoring State terminates its sponsorship of a Contractor, this has no impact on the sponsorship of that Contractor by any other Sponsoring State.]
+8. [If a Sponsoring State terminates its sponsorship of a Contractor, this [is without prejudice to] [] the sponsorship for that Exploitation Contract by any other Sponsoring State.]
+In such cases, the remaining sponsoring States shall promptly submit a revised certificate of sponsorship to the Authority.

 Please indicate the rationale for the proposal.
 [150-word limit]